Hiking in Tenerife: Climbing the majestic volcano Teide

 For trekking and hiking lovers, in Tenerife there’s a special place called Teide.
 It’s an active volcano that can be climbed from bottom to summit (3.718m) in a single day.

 Teide is the second volcano I’ve climbed, following Mount Kilimanjaro, and one of the highest point I’ve ever reached.
-During my stay in Tenerife, I went hiking 3 times and the one to the top of Teide is definitely been definitely the most intense.
+I went hiking many times in Tenerife.
+The one to the top of Teide has definitely been definitely the most intense.

 Pinterest image: Trekking in Tenerife: climbing up to the top of the majestic volcano Teide